Category Archives: Iraqi Refugees

 Iraqi Refugees Struggle to Adjust to Life in U.S.

-By KIRK SEMPLE Not long after the Iraq War began in 2003, Uday al-Ghanimi was accosted by several men outside the American military base where he managed a convenience store.
-They accused him of abetting the Americans, and one fired … Continue reading
+Not long after the Iraq War began in 2003, Uday al-Ghanimi was accosted by several men outside the American military base where he managed a convenience store.
+They accused him of abetting the Americans, and one fired a pistol at his head.

 Filed under American Politics, Humanitarian, Iraq, Iraqi Refugees, Middle East Politics